mf-dlcz/django/README.md

     all_breeds = Breed.objects.all()
     all_breeds
     ```
-4. Retrieves a specifi object:
+4. Retrieves a specific object:
     ```
     all_breeds[0]
     ```